 Claim Compensation For ERCP Negligence

-If you have undergone an ERCP procedure and you feel that your gastroenterologist was negligent and made serious mistakes during the procedure, you could be entitled to claim compensation.
+If you have undergone an ERCP procedure and you feel that your gastroenterologist was negligent and made serious mistakes during the procedure, you could be entitled to claim compensation for an operation gone wrong.
 Mistakes could also have been made in the hospital care provided after the ERCP procedure.

 Devonshires Claims has over 20 years’ experience in obtaining justice and compensation for victims of medical negligence.
 We have clients throughout England and Wales and have been recognised in Legal Directories such as the Legal 500.